ccha23/miml/part1/variational.md

 +++

 The idea of neural estimation is to use the sample average {eq}`avg-f-D` to estimate the divergence.
-Since the discriminator {eq}`dP:ratio` is not know, a neural network can be trained to approximate the discriminator by gradient descent on the lower bound of the divergence.
+Since the density ratio {eq}`dP:ratio` is not known, a neural network can be trained to approximate it by gradient descent on the lower bound of the divergence.

 +++